thenorthalliance/DockerIntro/README.md

       TIPS: `docker images`

-2. Run a container based on the image with newer version.
+2. First stop all current running containers.
+Then run a new container based on the image with newer version.
 Open the application in your browser (hit refresh) and observe the changes you made.
+   TIPS: `docker stop #containerid`
-   TIPS: `docker run --name getting-started-container2 -dp 3000:3000 getting-started:1.0.1`
+   TIPS: `docker run --name getting-started-container3 -dp 3000:3000 getting-started:1.0.1`
    TIPS: `docker ps`

 3. It turns out you dont want the new changes you made.
-List your containers, stop the current container and start the container that was based on the previous version of the image.
-Refresh your browser where you application is running and observe that it is rolled back to the previous version.
+List your containers, stop the current container and start the container that was based on the previous version of the image and using the same port on your machine.(`getting-started-container`, port:3000) Refresh your browser where you application is running and observe that it is rolled back to the previous version.
    TIPS: `docker ps -a`
    TIPS: `docker stop #containerid`
    TIPS: `docker start #containerid`